ewels/rich-click/README.md

 ### Command-line usage

-Rich-click comes with a CLI tool that allows you to format the click help output from _any_ package.
+`rich-click` comes with a CLI tool that allows you to format the click help output from _any_ package.
 As long as that tool is using click and isn't already passing custom `cls` objects, it should work.
-Hoever, please consider it an experimental feature at this point.
+However, please consider it an experimental feature at this point.

 To use, simply prefix to your normal command.
 For example, to get richified click help text from a package called `awesometool`, you could run: